beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 - Use AEM Insights to capture activity details and make data-driven

 27 // Your company is launching a website with customers from around the world.
 What capabilities of AEM Sites would allow you to make the content more relevant to the largest amount of customers?
-Choose two. x Launches x Editable templates
+Choose two. xx Launches xx Editable templates
 - Translation framework
 - Multi-Site Manager

 ❗ Usar ferramentas de linguagem para ter maior capacidade de afetar usuários

 28 // A specific user is encountering an error while editing a page that other authors have not reported.
-How would you troubleshoot the problem using AEM? x Check the Page timeline
+How would you troubleshoot the problem using AEM? xx Check the Page timeline
 - Impersonate as the user reporting the issue

 29 // When a user requests a cacheable document from the AEM Dispatcher, what will the Dispatcher check to access whether the document exists in the web server file system?
 Choose two.